-- 11.2.1 A reviewer must ascertain whether the purpose of the Assignment includes: - 11.2.1.i. a Review without an opinion of value of the subject property of the Report under Review; or - 11.2.1.ii. a Review with an opinion of value of the subject property of the Report under Review. [see 11.2.2] - 11.2.2 If the Client's objective in the Assignment includes the development of an opinion of value, that opinion is an Appraisal Assignment that must comply with the Real Property Appraisal Standard.
-The reviewer is required to complete the Review in accordance with this Review Standard and develop their opinion of value in accordance with the Real Property Appraisal Standard; in this instance, two Standards apply for the same Assignment. - 11.2.3 If including an opinion of value, the reviewer must identify and state any new information relied upon, the reasoning and basis for the opinion of value and all Assumptions and Limiting Conditions (if different from or in addition to those in the Report under Review). - 11.2.4 If including an opinion of value, those items in the Report under Review that the reviewer concludes are in compliance with CUSPAP can be used in the reviewer's development process.
-Those items deemed not to be in compliance must be replaced with information or analysis developed in accordance with the Real Property Appraisal Standard in order to produce a credible value opinion. - 11.2.5 If the Review is to determine compliance with the standards in effect as of the date of the Report under Review., the reviewer may be required to reference two different versions of the Standards those being: the version applicable as at the date of the Report under Review and the version to be complied with, by the reviewer, for the writing of the Review, that being the version of the day.
+- 11.2.1 A reviewer must ascertain whether the purpose of the Review Assignment includes: - 11.2.1.i. a Review without an opinion of value of the subject property of the Report under Review; or - 11.2.1.ii. a Review with an opinion of value of the subject property of the Report under Review. [see 11.2.2] - 11.2.2 If the purpose of the Assignment includes the development of an opinion of value, that opinion is an Appraisal Assignment that must comply with the Real Property Appraisal Standard.
+The reviewer is required to: - 11.2.2.i. complete the Review in accordance with this Review Standard, and - 11.2.2.ii. develop their opinion of value in accordance with the Real Property Appraisal Standard. - 11.2.3 If including an opinion of value, the reviewer must identify and state: - 11.2.3.i. any new information relied upon, - 11.2.3.ii. the reasoning and basis for the opinion of value, and - 11.2.3.iii. all Assumptions and Limiting Conditions (if different from or in addition to those in the Report under Review). - 11.2.4 If including an opinion of value, those items in the Report under Review that the reviewer concludes are in compliance with CUSPAP can be used in the reviewer's development process. - 11.2.5 If including an opinion of value, those items in the Report under Review that the

+- reviewer concludes are not in compliance with CUSPAP must be replaced with information or analysis developed in accordance with the Real Property Appraisal Standard in order to produce a credible value opinion. - 11.2.6 If the Review is to determine compliance with the version of CUSPAP in effect as of the date of the Report under Review, the reviewer may be required to reference two different versions of the Standards, those being: - 11.2.6.i. the version applicable as at the date of the Report under Review; and - 11.2.6.ii. the version to be complied with, by the reviewer, for the writing of the Review, that being the version of the day.